thbdoux/thbdoux.github.io/_posts/2024-11-14-education-background.md

 ---

 {: .box-note}
-**Reflecting on My Journey:** My focus on blending theoretical rigor with applied data science has guided me through academia and continues to inform my professional endeavors in AI.
+My focus on blending theoretical rigor with applied data science has guided me through academia and continues to inform my professional endeavors in AI.